-- encourages students to think critically, challenge assumptions and develop research skills proven to help them in higher education
+- encourage students to think critically, challenge assumptions and develop research skills proven to help them in higher education

-- develops independently of government and national education curricular, incorporating research-based quality practice from research and creates a global community of schools
+- develop independently of government and national education curricular, incorporating research-based quality practice from research and creates a global community of schools

 At Halcyon, we go Beyond the IB:

 - students benefit from a holistic and integrated Student Wellbeing programme.
-Students are fully involved in and responsible for their own learning.
-They are supported by Halcyon’s Mentorship programme which consists of regular 1:1 coaching sessions with a member of staff.
+Students are supported by Halcyon’s mentor programme which consists of regular 1:1 academic coaching and wellbeing sessions with a member of staff.
 All mentors are trained in Cognitive Coaching

 - students explore interdisciplinary, multi-grade and personalised learning through Explorations